-If you sustained injuries or other damages as the result of another driver’s negligence, it may benefit you to hire a qualified attorney to assist you with your potential claim.
-At Jay Trucks and Associates, our Flint car insurance lawyers have helped countless injured victims and their families in Michigan.
+If you sustained injuries or other damages as the result of a negligent driver, it may benefit you to hire a qualified personal injury attorney to assist you with your potential claim.
+At Jay Trucks and Associates, our experienced car accident attorneys have helped countless injured victims and their families in the Flint, Michigan area.

 How Car Accidents May Happen

 Accidents caused by another’s negligence happen for a number of reasons, such as: